c5huracan/c5huracan.github.io/_posts/2025-07-28-A1-agents-dspy-and-miprov2.md

 # Ready for: optimizer.optimize(A1DSPyAgent, metric=a1_security_metric, examples=examples)
 ```

-This code snippet illustrates how training examples are created and how the optimization metric is calculated.
-The metric focuses on two key aspects: **detection accuracy** and **tool diversity**, ensuring that the agent not only finds vulnerabilities but also utilizes a range of tools effectively.
+This code shows how training examples are created and optimization metrics calculated.
+The metric focuses on **detection accuracy** and **tool diversity**, ensuring the agent finds vulnerabilities while utilizing a range of tools effectively.

-## Optimization Metric Design
+### Optimization Metric Design

-The optimization metric is carefully designed to balance various performance factors:
+The optimization metric balances various performance factors:

-- **50% Detection Accuracy**: This measures the agent's success rate in identifying vulnerabilities, which is crucial for its effectiveness.
+- **50% Detection Accuracy**: Measures the agent's success rate in identifying vulnerabilities
-- **30% Tool Diversity**: This aspect ensures that the agent employs a comprehensive range of tools, avoiding reliance on a single method and enhancing its adaptability.
+- **30% Tool Diversity**: Ensures comprehensive tool usage, avoiding over-reliance on single methods
-- **20% Risk Score Accuracy**: This component focuses on the calibration of risk assessments, ensuring that the agent provides reliable evaluations of identified vulnerabilities.
+- **20% Risk Score Accuracy**: Focuses on calibration of risk assessments for reliable evaluations

-By implementing this training and optimization framework, the **DSPy A1 agent** is positioned to learn from its experiences and improve its performance over time, making it a valuable asset in the field of AI-driven security assessments.
+This framework positions the DSPy A1 agent to learn from experience and improve performance over time.

 ## 6. DSPy vs Manual Comparison

-A critical evaluation of the **DSPy A1 agent** reveals significant differences when compared to the traditional manual A1 agent.
-This comparison highlights the advantages of the new approach and its impact on performance and consistency.
+Evaluation of the DSPy A1 agent reveals differences compared to the traditional manual A1 agent:

 | Aspect                  | Manual A1 Agent                | DSPy A1 Agent                  |
 |-------------------------|--------------------------------|--------------------------------|